Best Cotswolds Itinerary | 1 Day in England’s Countryside

 The arboretum houses a large range of plants with a focus on the far east.
 You’ll see Japanese flowering cherries and bamboo collections.

-Sezincote Gardens is India in the middle of England.
+Sezincote Gardens is a taste of India in the middle of England.
 Experience a journey to the other side of the world in one large estate.
 It’s decorated with temples, waterfalls, and canals similar to the Taj Mahal.

 If you’re big into the fantasy genre, the Four Shire Stone is a must-see.
 This landmark shows the old meeting point of Oxfordshire, Worcestershire, Gloucestershire, and Warwickshire.